bookofproofs/bookofproofs.github.io/_sources/branches/number-theory/moebius-inversion-formula.md

 ---
 The _Möbius inversion formula_ is a useful tool allowing to calculate sums of [arithmetic functions][bookofproofs$232].
-It was developed by "August Ferdinand Möbius":https://www.bookofproofs.org/history/august-ferdinand-moebius/ (1790 – 1868).
+It was developed by [August Möbius](https://mathshistory.st-andrews.ac.uk/Biographies/Mobius/) (1790 – 1868).

 ---